Skip to main content

 Geology

 The park is of international geological significance for its continuous sedimentary sequence spanning approximately 5 million years, from deep marine Pliocene clays through brackish lagoon deposits to continental Pleistocene gravels.
-The Stirone stream continuously erodes these soft sediments, revealing fresh fossil exposures each year.
-Marine fossils include whale bones, shark teeth, mollusks, and corals from when the Po Plain was a warm sea.
-The Piacenziano section gives its name to the Piacenzian Age of the geological timescale, internationally recognized as a chronostratigraphic standard.
+[1] The Stirone stream continuously erodes these soft sediments, revealing fresh fossil exposures each year.
+Marine fossils include whale bones, shark teeth, molluscs, and corals from when the Po Plain was a warm sea.
+The Piacenziano area near Castell'Arquato, where the Piacenzian Global Stratotype Section and Point (GSSP) is located, gives its name to the Piacenzian Age of the geological timescale — an internationally recognised chronostratigraphic standard for the Middle Pliocene, spanning approximately 3.6 to 2.6 million years ago.
+[2]

 Climate And Weather